kevin-wynn-cloud/kevin-wynn-cloud/README.md

 I'm a sunny and warm-hearted person, with my family serving as driving sources of inspiration.
 I have devoted several years to studying and applying cloud technologies and am eagerly looking forward to specializing in the industry.
 Some of my favorite hobbies include training my dogs, playing NFL Fantasy Football, Chess Evolved Online, and reading manga.

-## My AWS Repository

-For security purposes, I am keeping my compiled work in a private repository.
-However, if you are a potential cloud-based employer interested in reviewing my experiences, please feel free to contact me.
-My repository includes walkthroughs and experiences from the hundreds of lab and project hours I have dedicated to AWS.

 ## Certificates and Badges

 Big thanks to the user pemtajo for generously sharing this fantastic method for regularly and automatically scraping my Credly profile to retrieve my badges.
 Please feel free to click on the images below to access my Credly account for verification.